On Near Perfect Numbers: Introduction

 \section{Introduction}

 Let $\sigma(n)$ be the sum of all positive divisors of $n$.
-A natural number $n$ is \emph{perfect} if $\sigma(n)=2n$, is \emph{$\l$-perfect} if $\sigma(n)=\l n$ and is \emph{multiply perfect} if $n\ |\ \sigma(n)$.
+A natural number $n$ is \emph{perfect} if $\sigma(n)=2n$.
 Perfect numbers have played a prominent role in classical number theory for millennia.
-Euclid and Euler proved that $n$ is an even perfect number if and only if $n$ is of the form $2^{p-1}(2^p-1)$, where $p$ and $2^p-1$ are both prime.
 A well-known conjecture claims that there are infinitely many even, but no odd, perfect numbers.
-Despite the fact that these conjectures remain unproven, there has been significant progress on studying the distribution of perfect numbers during the 20th century \cite{Vo, HoWi, Ka, Er}.
-The sharpest known result is due to Hornfeck and Wirsing, who established that the number of multiply perfect numbers up to $x$ is at most $x^{o(1)}$ as $x\to\infty$.\\
+Despite the fact that these conjectures remain unproven, there has been significant progress on studying the distribution of perfect numbers \cite{Vo, HoWi, Ka, Er1}, as well as generalizations.
+One are the \textit{pseudoperfect numbers}, which were introduced by Sierpi\'nski \cite{Si}.
+A natural number is pseudoperfect if it is a sum of some subset of its proper divisors.
+Erd\"{o}s and Benkoski \cite{Er2, BeEr} proved that the asymptotic density for pseudoperfect numbers, as well as that of abundant numbers that are not pseudoperfect (also called \textit{weird numbers}), exist and are positive.